Arteen-M/Wordle-Solver-AI/README.md

 ******
 Unfortunately, wordleunlimited.com seems to have changed sites/ domains, so the A.I that trains itself will no longer work.
-Until a suitable alternative is found, the A.I. is useless at this point
+Until a suitable alternative is found, the A.I. is currently unusable
 ******